Unleashing impact: Splendour 2023’s ‘Fast Fashion Graveyard’ transforms small budget into massive change.

 This kind of brief was right in the Because wheelhouse.
 We’re not only big fans of the War on Waste TV series, we’re also passionate about fighting the fast fashion epidemic.
 Finding a creative solution to a societal problem was a challenge we were very much up for.

 “We couldn’t be prouder to promote ABC’s new ‘War on Waste’ series.
-The ‘Fast Fashion Graveyard’ prompted behaviour change at Splendour in a unique, creative way.
-The message is close to mine and the team’s hearts”- Meredith Cranmer- Co-Founder & Managing Director, ANZ.
+The ‘Fast Fashion Graveyard’ at Splendour in the Grass, was a confronting visual stunt, which used a shared learning experience at a moment of truth for fast-fashion usage.
+This approach is proven to prompt behaviour change, and is close to mine, and the team’s, hearts”- Meredith Cranmer- Co-Founder & Managing Director, ANZ.